podhmo/handofcats/README.md

 # `--expose` with handofcats command

-Passed in the form `<filename>.py`, it will be interpreted as a multi-command.
+Passed in the form `<filename>.py`, it will be interpreted as a sub-commands.
 Of course, the `--expose` option also works.

 And passed in the form `<filename>.py:<function name>`, it will be interpreted as a single-command.